gazoodle/geckolib/README.md

  - Ping frequency set to 45 seconds
  - Reset method to GeckoReponse class to handle retries in GeckoGetStatus class
  - Add mechanism to locate a spa in the manager class based on it's identifier
- - Set worker threads to daemon mode and removed lifetime management stuff
+ - Set worker threads to daemon mode
- - Facade class will automatically connect to spa if needed
+ - Re-structure for better lifetime management and easier clienting

 ## Done/Fixed in 0.3.10
  - Try upload to PiPY